MrPowers/code_quizzer/books/learn_javascript_logically/800_weird_numbers_and_logic/300_and_or_operators.md

 true || true; // true
 ```

-The || operator returns false if both of the operands are false.
+The || operator returns false only if both of the operands are false.

 ```javascript
 false || false; // false